 Viking Coffee: Ethical and Sustainable Coffee Suppliers in Kent

-Viking Coffee serves both wholesale and retail customers, ensuring fast and reliable delivery.
-Businesses within Kent benefit from personal delivery of wholesale orders, ensuring freshness and a seamless supply chain.
+Viking Coffee goes beyond supplying coffee—it builds relationships with its customers.
+Wholesale orders within Kent are personally delivered, ensuring prompt and reliable service.
+This hands-on approach guarantees that businesses receive their coffee in the freshest condition, without unnecessary delays.

-For retail customers and wholesale clients outside of Kent, all orders are shipped either the same day or the next working day, ensuring quick and efficient service.
-Whether for homes, cafes, restaurants, or offices, Viking Coffee provides a hassle-free coffee supply experience.
+For businesses outside of Kent and home deliveries, Viking Coffee ships orders either the same day or the next working day, ensuring quick delivery while maintaining product freshness.
+Whether supplying cafés, restaurants, offices, or hotels, Viking Coffee offers flexible order sizes, allowing businesses to select the perfect blend to suit their needs.

 Matched content